mauriceLC92/nameko-microservice/README.md

 # Nameko Python Microservice

-A utilities microservices that provides provides the following functionality:
+A utilities microservice that provides the following functionality:

 - A function that squares each odd number in a given list of integers.
 - A function that accepts a list of strings, and returns a dictionary of the strings - the key being